megascatterbomb/vsh_addons/README.md

 - Legend:
   - $n$ is the number of RED players still alive.
   - $N$ is the number of RED players at the start of the round.
-  - $h$ is the current health of Hale.
   - $H$ is the max health of Hale.
 - Hale's health:
   - Added an additional factor that reduces Hale's health for >32 players.